Canada expands safe injection sites as overdose deaths rise | New Country 923

 Another center also has opened in that West Coast city, and in recent weeks, two more have opened in British Columbia and three in Montreal.
 Another is scheduled to open in Montreal soon and three in Toronto.
 More than a dozen other potential sites are being considered across Canada federal officials say.

-Health Minister Jane Phillpott said the government felt compelled to add sites because of the escalating number of overdose deaths, which topped 2,400 last year.
+Health Minister Jane Philpott said the government felt compelled to add sites because of the escalating number of overdose deaths, which topped 2,400 last year.

-“They are absolutely known to save lives and reduce infections,” Dr. Phillpott said.
+“They are absolutely known to save lives and reduce infections,” Dr. Philpott said.
 “We have a very significant public health issue in our country.”

 She acknowledged they are not a complete answer to the drug problem: “This is only one in a very broad range of tools.
 A comprehensive approach is necessary.”

-Note: This story has been corrected to reflect the accurate spelling of Health Minister Jane Philpott’s last name.